 - Relevant safety and infection control issues

-- CSO/Best shift/float RN’s will not be assigned patients who are outside their competency/skill level
+- Staff supplement/float RNs will not be assigned patients who are outside their competency/skill level

 - Patient transport requirements

-In the event of an emergency such as severe weather conditions or other disaster, the minimum amount of staff required to safely operate up to 75% capacity would be 16 Registered Nurses and 2 Support Tech.
+In the event of an emergency such as severe weather conditions or other disaster, the minimum amount of staff required to safely operate up to 75% capacity would be 6 RNs and 1 monitor support technicians and 1 patient care assistants.

 Staffing Decision Points